MinaProtocol/mina/rfcs/0024-incremental-ledger-catchup.md

+## Terminology

+history root: the oldest node in root history

 ## Summary

 The origin transition catchup design has performance issues.
-In current implementation, we would always downloading the a list of transitions from requested hash to peer's root (plus the entire root history).
+In current implementation, we would always downloading a list of transitions from the requested hash to peer's history root.
 The minimum number of transitions that transition catchup would request is k + 1 under current implementation.
 This is not very efficient in a realistic setting where k is ~3000.
 The new design features